disorderedmaterials/dissolve/web/docs/userguide/ff/neta.md

 On its own, the `ring` keyword indicates that the atom should be present in some sort of cyclic moiety of any size within the molecule.
 The exact size of the ring can be specified using the `size` modifier within parentheses immediately following the keyword.
 Within the same parentheses, the exact composition of the ring can be provided with a comma-separated list of elements or type references.

+Where a `ring` occurs in a description needs a little bit of consideration.
+Stating it first and getting a match will add the constituent atoms to the current match group, meaning that subsequent matching by connectivity may not work as you expect.
+For that reason, the `ring` keyword is often best used as late in the definition as possible.

 |Keyword|Syntax|Description|
 |:------|------|-----------|
 |`n`|`n` [`operator`](#comparison-operators) `value`|Requests that there must be a certain number of unique matches of the ring.|